Some Smartphone Salesmen Aren't Sold on the iPhone X - Slashdot

 Re: (Score:2)

-Upcoming earnings call (Score:4, Insightful)
+Upcoming earnings call (Score:5, Insightful)

 You see nobody lining up because the launch was over two months ago.